 Celebrate National Neighborhood Day.

-If you don’t have plans for the third Sunday this September, you do now.
+If you don’t have plans for the third Sunday in September, you do now.
 For communities across the country, this day marks the celebration of National Neighborhood Day.
-It aims to bring together community members in shared civic projects.
-Find out what you can do to get neighbors involved in everything from planning a block party to organizing a neighborhood walk and/or cleanup.
+It aims to help bring together community members in shared civic projects.
+Find out what you can do to get neighbors involved in everything from planning a block party to organizing a neighborhood walk or cleanup.

 There’s plenty to be excited about when you move into a new house.
 Take a few minutes to consider how you’d like to roll out the welcome wagon and meet your new neighbors.
 Before you know it, your new house and neighborhood will be feeling like home.